 Rize measures the amount of carbon stored in agricultural soils & issues carbon credits on behalf of farmers.
 We issue one carbon credit for each ton of CO2 that has been stored in soils.

-Regenerative agriculture is a set of sustainable farming practices that focus on improving soil health.
-Such practices have far reaching environmental benefits for soil and above-soil biodiversity, water filtration, soil erosion, compaction, contamination, salinity, and for preventing desertification.
+Farmers can lower their emissions and sequester carbon in their soils by adopting agricultural practices such as using less mineral fertilizer, planting cover crops, returning crop residues to the soil, and decreasing tillage.
+These practices also regenerate soil in the long run, with far reaching environmental benefits for biodiversity, water filtration, soil erosion, compaction, contamination, salinity, and for preventing desertification.
 Sustainable practices also improve farm resilience to climate change and therefore future-proof our food chain.

 Once sequestered in the soil, carbon will remain stored as long as sustainable farm practices are maintained.